Danirali/FamilyFiltr-DNS/README.md

 DNS: 53
 </code>

-* NOTE: Port 80 is a failover port for flask web server.
+* NOTE: Port 8000 is a failover port for flask web server.

 These can be altered via docker GUI or from cli with flag `-p {container}:{host}`.

-# Add Addition Domain Files
+# Add Addition Domains
 Each domain type:

 * Ads
 * Game Ads
 * Blocked Domains

-can have multiple text files which can be appended using the function `load_domains('/path/to/file', DOMAIN_TYPE)`.
-Where the `DOMAIN_TYPE` is either:
+* Social Media Domains

+To modify which domains are blocked, append `options.txt` with one of the following domain types:

-* ADS_DOMAINS
+* ADS
-* GAME_ADS_DOMAINS
+* GAME_ADS
 * BLOCKED_DOMAINS
+* SOCIAL_MEDIA

 <br>